baboune/UnofficialApceraDoc/README.md

     "ssh": {
       "custom_keys":[
        "ssh-rsa AAAAB3Nz...W6S6tDCH orchestrator@bare04",
-       # The below is the mykey.pub to allow mykey.pem to be loaded in ssh-agent and orchestrator-cli to work
+       # The below is the mykey.pub to allow mykey.pem to be loaded in ssh-agent and `orchestrator-cli` to work
        "ssh-rsa AAAAB...22O/CN1Lxz"
       ]
     },
 ```
 This guarantees the SSH key is managed by Chef.

-Now, there is another interesting aspect of the "orchestrator-cli" in that it requires the matching private key to be within the user session context (ssh-agent).
-In other words, if one does not add his own key to the cluster.conf/provision_xx.sh files, then one can not use commands like:
+Now, there is another interesting aspect of the `orchestrator-cli` in that it requires the matching private key to be within the user session context (ssh-agent).
+In other words, if one does not add his own key to the `cluster.conf`/`provision_xx.sh` files, then one can not use commands like:
 ```
 $ orchestrator-cli collect
 $ orchestrator-cli ssh
 ```
 They will fail by requesting a password.

-The reason is that above "orchestrator-cli" commands wont work without a primary key in the ssh-agent, and since the apcera-special-ops and apcera-user-ca are not available to us, then one MUST include a public key in the cluster.conf/provision_x.sh with a known private key.
+The reason is that above `orchestrator-cli` commands wont work without a primary key in the ssh-agent, and since the apcera-special-ops and apcera-user-ca are not available to us, then one MUST include a public key in the `cluster.conf`/`provision_x.sh` with a known private key.

 ### Craft the cluster.conf

-The cluster.conf file uses an Apcera proprietary format called "dconf".
-The format is defined here: [http://docs.apcera.com/reference/dconf/].
+The cluster.conf file uses an Apcera proprietary format called `dconf`.
+The format is defined [here - dconf](http://docs.apcera.com/reference/dconf/).

 In the section above, I describe how to add the public key (mykey.pub) to the cluster.conf file.
 This is necessary to allow remote SSH within the cluster nodes from the orchestrator.

-There is a lot of information about cluster.conf [here]](http://docs.apcera.com/installation/config/cluster-conf/)
+There is a lot of information about cluster.conf [here](http://docs.apcera.com/installation/config/cluster-conf/)

 Working example of cluster.conf: [config/bareos-cluster-mine.conf](config/bareos-cluster-mine.conf).